openstack-archive/senlin/doc/source/developer/cluster.rst

   * ``name``: name of clusters to list, can be a string or a list of strings;
   * ``status``: status of clusters, can be a string or a list of strings;
-  * ``project``: ID of the project to which a cluster belongs, can be a string or a list of strings;
-  * ``user``: ID of the user who is the owner of the clusters.
-It can be a string or a list of strings.

 - ``limit``: a number that restricts the maximum number of records to be returned from the query.
 It is useful for displaying the records in pages